 Leave extra credit cards at home to avoid a hassle in the event of the loss of your billfold or a theft.
 Keep a record of all your cards (photocopy front and back) so you can report a loss as soon as you become aware of it.
 Keep this record in the save of in a secure place to avoid a security breach.

 If you are traveling this summer you might need to use an ATM that you are not accustomed to using.
 Here are a few tips to protect you against fraud:

 By skibum1910 from Prospect, KY

 Hard plastic soap cases make great camera cases when traveling.
-As an extra safety precaution, first put your camera in the hard case, then into your camera bag.

 While going on vacation this year, instead of putting shampoo, conditioner, etc. in zip bags to prevent products from leaking in suitcase, just take the lid off and put a piece of Handi Wrap or Saran Wrap over the bottle opening.

 I have two preschool daughters.
 When we travel, I pack outfits in gallon sized Ziploc bags.
 I include top, shorts, underwear, and socks.
 That way, they can take a pack and dress themselves and I don't have to sort through all of the clothes each day.

 When I travel, I like to take small containers of toiletries but these small items can be costly at the drug store.
 I have saved up little resealable containers that I have come across over the years.